Nantiee/mon-savon-local/README.md

 In this project there are two:

 * `post-merge`
-Run `yarn` to check for added or removed packages.
+Run `pnpm install` to check for added or removed packages.
 * `pre-commit`
-Run `yarn lint-staged` Lint everything that is staged to ensure code quality.
+Run `pnpm lint-staged` Lint everything that is staged to ensure code quality.

-The `prepare` script is automatically run by yarn when running `yarn`, this ensure that the hooks are always installed.
+The `prepare` script is automatically run by pnpm when running `pnpm install`, this ensure that the hooks are always installed.

 ### 🗂 VS Code config
 Under `.vscode` your will find multiples files: